martineriksson/jormungandr/README.md

     => 28

 Note that the Person class is created only once.
-In the second irb session, lib/model creates it when it finds a reference to it in the database.
+In the second irb session, Jormungandr creates it when it finds a reference to it in the database.